The defining climate-focused investment management firm that does good for the planet, while doing exceptionally well for investors.

 Partner

-Jamie Hutson is a partner of GoodFinch and leads the firm's commercial solar investment program.
+Jamie Hutson is a partner at GoodFinch and leads the firm's commercial solar investment program.
 Mr. Hutson previously spent the last 6 years as an executive at Distributed Solar Development Renewables (“DSD”), the former commercial solar division of General Electric (“GE”) that was spun out with financial backing of BlackRock.
 Mr. Hutson was the Chief Investment Officer of DSD and was responsible for the firm's underwriting, capital markets and asset management, and led a first-of-its-kind commercial Asset BackedSecuritization in 2022.
 Under Jamie's leadership, DSD developed or acquired over 500MW of operating commercial solar assets, deploying over $2 billion of project capital.
 Prior to DSD, Jamie was a VP at GE Capital's Energy Financial Services focused on utility scale renewable energy tax equity investments.
 Jamie has over $6 billion of renewable project finance transaction experience and has been one of the industry's leading pioneers over the past decade.
 He received his MBA and a Master of International Affairs in energy economics from Columbia University.

 Nira Desai